Ir. M. Geense

 Traditional managerial accounting systems

-are mainly designed to measure the efficiency of internal processes.
+are mainly designed to measure the efficiency of internal processes (for example Solomons, 1952).
 In the

 managerial accounting practitioners were heavily critized on the grounds that

 their practices had changed little over the preceding 60 years, despite